TomBener/quarto-cn-tools/README.md

 - [citation-tools](_extensions/citation-tools.py): Extract citation keys from Markdown files, and copy cited reference files to a specified directory.
 - [confetti](_extensions/confetti/): Send some 🎊 in Reveal.js slides.
 - [cnbib-quotes](_extensions/cnbib-quotes.lua): Process quotes for Chinese bibliographies in HTML and EPUB outputs.
+- [custom-fonts](_extensions/custom-fonts/): Use custom fonts in DOCX, PDF, HTML and EPUB.
 - [docx-quotes](_extensions/docx-quotes/): Convert straight angle quotation marks to curly quotation marks in DOCX.
 - [format-md](_extensions/format-md.py): Preprocess Markdown files for conversion with Quarto.
 - [get-bib](_extensions/get-bib.lua): Extract all bibliographies cited in the document as a BibLaTeX file.[^bib]